CrowdStrike/falcon-scripts/powershell/migrate/README.md

 ### Example 3

-Migrate from US-2 to EU-1, use a provisioning token and add a new falcon tag to the sensor:
+Migrate from US-2 to EU-1, use a provisioning token and add a new falcon tag:

 ```pwsh
 .\falcon_windows_migrate.ps1 `